 Through this dashboard, your organization will use data to uncover impressive benchmarks that can be included in your sales pitch, allowing you to gain more business.

 The CMO marketing dashboard provides a summary of your company’s marketing services, including lead generation and website results, as well as email marketing and social media.
 It is intended to provide a quick response to the critical question of “how are we performing?”
 Here’s an example of a dashboard summary.

 Metrics from various sources are woven together to provide a comprehensive view of marketing success, enabling executives to regularly track performance and make informed marketing strategies.

 Since online marketing encompasses a wide range of platforms, an online marketing dashboard is intended to provide marketers with a high-level overview of key marketing channels.
 Email marketing, inbound lead generation, social media, revenue generation, digital ads, and website success are among the platforms highlighted in this dashboard.

 Lead conversion rates are one of the most important metrics monitored by this form of marketing dashboard since they display how visitors to your website turn into leads and then into conversions or customers.
 Integration of the marketing CRM dashboard is also extremely beneficial.
 Click here to see more CRM dashboard examples.

 Standalone BI Dashboards:

 The dashboard(s), in this case, would be part of a separately acquired business intelligence application.
-The app will basically pull data from whatever sources you say it to, such as your CRM, website, social media accounts, Adwords account, our marketing automation platform.
-Since they are committed solely to business intelligence and draw from several sources, standalone tools typically offer a more unified, bird’s-eye view, but they are more expensive.
+The app will basically pull data from whatever sources you say it to, such as your CRM, website, social media accounts, Adwords account, and our marketing automation platform.
+Since they are committed solely to business intelligence and drawn from several sources, standalone tools typically offer a more unified, bird’s-eye view, but they are more expensive.

 Marketing Dashboard Success Factors